 My Two Cents: Hey, I wrote the forward for this book, literally.
 I love everything in here.
 Stacey is a dear friend and his heart comes through in every bite.
 Hint: Make the goulash.
 Seriously!
 Click here for my post about that.

 Are you interested in learning how to can food or to try new recipes for canning food?
 Do you enjoy both savory and sweet canned goods?
 Rebecca Lindamood has the recipes for you!

 Rebecca will not only teach you how to can food with basic recipes, but she will provide alternative versions to take your canned food flavors up a notch.
 She will also provide recipes that highlight these unique flavor combinations so you can make use out of every canned good!
 From jams, jellies and preserves to pickles and relishes to drunken fruit and pressure canning, this book has something for everyone.
 The recipes will be tested for safety by an independent organization to be certified.
 Some recipes will require the use of pressure canners, but not all.Make your mama proud but don’t tell her you can can better than her!

 My Two Cents: I love this cookbook!
-Just about all of the canning cookbooks I’ve ever had were regurgitating the same old recipes or had recipes that were so far out there I knew there was nothing I’d make.
+Just about all of the canning cookbooks I’ve have are just regurgitating the same old recipes or even sometimes the recipes are just so far out there that I know I wouldn’t find something that I’d enjoy making.
 THIS cookbook brings in fresh and exciting ideas for canning that today’s home cooks will enjoy – and they aren’t weird, either!
 Every home canner *needs* this book in their kitchen.

 Whether it’s a striking, all-white cake with a secret red velvet heart baked inside; a birthday cake, complete with a surprise balloon cake in the middle; or the gorgeous hydrangea cake that took the blogosphere by storm; Amanda’s cakes are downright revolutionary—and really fun to prepare.